Automatants/AutomaTime/README.md

-# AutomaTime
+# Bycelium Timer

-Repository for the AutomaTime telegram bot
+A telegram bot to manage work times !

 ## Installation